iterative/dvc.org/content/blog/2022-05-06-end-to-end-computer-vision-api-part-3-remote-exp-ci-cd.md

         usedocker: true
 ```

-The development endpoint is now accessible at\
+The development endpoint is now accessible at:

 [https://demo-api-mag-tiles-dev.herokuapp.com/analyze](https://demo-api-mag-tiles-dev.herokuapp.com/analyze)
+(note `-dev`),

-(note `-dev`), and we can use it to assess the end-to-end performance of the
+and we can use it to assess the end-to-end performance of the overall solution.
-overall solution.
 If we pick a random test image `exp3_num_258558.jpg`,
 ![Test image `exp3_num_258558.jpg`](/uploads/images/2022-05-06/exp3_num_258558.jpg '=300')
 _Test image `exp3_num_258558.jpg`_